microsoft/qsharp/CONTRIBUTING.md

 search for example for the [good-first-issue](https://github.com/microsoft/qsharp/labels/good%20first%20issue) or [help-wanted](https://github.com/microsoft/qsharp/labels/help%20wanted) labels.
 Also, look for issues that have already been discussed in more detail, and check if you can help someone who has already started working on it.

-Whether you want to help fixing bugs or add new features, please take a look at our general guide for [Contributing Code](https://docs.microsoft.com/azure/quantum/contributing-code).

 And last but not least: